ti-colinthomas/dotfiles/README.md

 ## Multipass

 Create a multipass vm and configure it for development.
-Edit the multipass file as necessary, it has some configuration items that need to be set.
+Edit the multipass file as necessary, it has some configuration variables that need to be set.

 ```bash
 git clone https://github.com/ti-colinthomas/dotfiles.git ~/dotfiles